Timeless ruins, exceptional food and lush landscapes

 15 - 27 November 2020

 12 nights' accommodation in twin share four and five-star boutique hotels

 English speaking local tour guide

-All activities, from an elephant safari to kayaking with pink dolphins, included
+All activities, from an elephant safari to cycling around a UNESCO city, included

 12 breakfasts, 4 lunches and 9 dinners